TimShaw-ManualOS/ChatGPT-ManualOS-Public/README.md

 1. Copy the `SESSION RULESET` file from this repo.
 2. Paste it into the start of any ChatGPT session.
 3. Begin work as usual—ChatGPT will follow the ruleset exactly.
-4. If using optional features (like dual scoring or co-writing dialogue), simply reference them in your instructions.

 ---